-Birding has become one of the top reasons tourists come to Texas in recent years.
-Birding is the act of observing birds in their natural habitats.
-This hobby is a bit different from bird watching, which is when people simply look at birds.
-While it's similar, birders specifically go out into their habitat and look for birds.
-To celebrate the arrival of both the birds and the birders, there are a variety of birding festivals, wildlife sanctuaries, and natural opportunities within the Lone Star State that visitors can experience throughout the year.
+Many areas throughout Texas celebrate the arrival of migrating birds.
+Birding, the act of observing birds in their natural habitats, has become one of the top reasons tourists visit Texas.
+This hobby is a bit different from bird watching, where people simply look at birds wherever they are found.
+While it's similar, Texas birders specifically go out into unspoiled, native bird habitat and look for their feathered friends.
+To celebrate the arrival of both the birds and the birders, there are a variety of birding and wildlife trails, festivals, sanctuaries, and natural opportunities within the Lone Star State that visitors can experience throughout the year.

-This birding festival is an annual event in the winter season and runs parallel to the El Cielo Nature Festival, just a 3-4 hour bus ride away.
+This birding festival is an annual event in the winter season and runs parallel to the El Cielo Nature Festival, just a three- or four-hour bus ride away.
 Birders will be able to enjoy a variety of cloud forests with many different birds and butterflies around.
 Some of these include Bat Falcons, ornate hawk-eagles, and social flycatchers, to name a few.

-Designated at the "Eagle Capital of Texas" by the 74th state legislature, Rains County and the small town of Emory have held its annual Eagle Festival for over a decade.
+Designated at the "Eagle Capital of Texas" by the 74th state legislature, the small town of Emory in Raines County has held its annual Eagle Festival for over a decade.
 The event features numerous educational seminars, displays, and exhibits, including eagle spotting tours and special birding tours on Lake Fork and Lake Tawakoni.

 The Eagle Fest includes a photography contest of birds, animals, and other natural elements, and is supported by large sponsors like the Texas Commission on the Arts.